JanPoonthong/dotflies/learn.md

 the number of milliseconds before the first repeated pygame.KEYDOWN will be send.
 After that another pygame.KEYDOWN will be send every interval milliseconds

+Word: Masochist means a person who enjoys an activity that appears to be painful or tedious